philcappelli/Wildfront/README.md

 Intuitive UI: A user-friendly interface that provides a seamless experience, allowing you to navigate through park details effortlessly.

 ## API Key
 To access the National Parks Service APId, an API key is needed.
-Search the codebase for <INSERT API Key> (within Enviroment.swift) and replace it with the valid key.
+Search the codebase for "<INSERT API Key>" (within Enviroment.swift) and replace it with the valid key.
 You can also get your own from the NPS website (https://www.nps.gov/subjects/developer/get-started.htm)

 ## App Architecture